AbeTavarez/ESCLU/README.md

-# ElasticSearch Commandline Utility (ESLCU) Program
+# ElasticSearch Commandline Utility (ESCLU) Program

 Interact with ElasticSearch database from your terminal.